Charlton Athletic F.C.: Early history (1905–1946)

 Charlton finished second bottom in the Football League in 1926 and were forced to apply for re-election which was successful.
 Three years later the Addicks won the Division Three championship in 1929 and they remained at the Division Two level for four years.
 After relegation into the Third Division south at the end of the 1932–33 season the club appointed Jimmy Seed as manager and he oversaw the most successful period in Charlton's history either side of World War II.
 Seed, an ex-miner who had made a career as a footballer despite suffering the effects of poison gas in the First World War, remains the most successful manager in Charlton's history.
 He is commemorated in the name of a stand at The Valley.
 Seed was an innovative thinker about the game at a time when tactical formations were still relatively unsophisticated.
 He later recalled "a simple scheme that enabled us to pull several matches out of the fire" during the 1934–35 season: when the team was in trouble "the centre-half was to forsake his defensive role and go up into the attack to add weight to the five forwards."
 The organisation Seed brought to the team proved effective and the Addicks gained successive promotions from the Third Division to the First Division between 1934 and 1936, becoming the first club to ever do so.
-Charlton finally secured promotion to the First Division by beating local rivals West Ham United at Upton Park, (which was also known as the Boleyn Ground), with their centre-half John Oakes playing on despite concussion and a broken nose.
+Charlton finally secured promotion to the First Division by beating local rivals West Ham United at the Boleyn Ground, (which was also known as Upton Park), with their centre-half John Oakes playing on despite concussion and a broken nose.

 In 1937, Charlton finished runners up in the First Division, in 1938 finished fourth and 1939 finished third.
 They were the most consistent team in the top flight of English football over the three seasons immediately before World War II.
 This continued during the war years and they won the Football League War Cup and appeared in finals.